smerth/Web-Project-Workflows-w-Gulp/README.md

 ## 1. Workflow design

 The workflow outlined in the course starts with `index.html`, the `images` and `data.json` in the `builds/development` folder.
-Gulp processes these into the production folder with minification and compression, etc.  That means you need to store components and builds/development in a github repository.
+Gulp processes these into the `production` folder with minification and compression, etc.  That means you need to store `components` and `builds/development` in a github repository.

-If Gulp generated every file in builds/** from components then it wouldn't be necessary to store builds at all which would be much cleaner and better for github.
+If Gulp generated every file in `builds/**` from `components` then it wouldn't be necessary to store `builds/**` at all which would be much cleaner and less storage on github.

 ## 2. gulp-browserify is deprecated